josh-berg/sync2canvas/README.md

 - `-p, --page-id` **(required)** - The ID of the Confluence page to fetch
 - `-c, --channel-id` **(required)** - The Slack channel ID where the canvas will be created
+- `-u, --base-confluence-url` - The base URL for the Confluence instance (default: `https://sync.hudlnet.com`)

 ## Usage Examples